Cohomology on the centric orbit category of a fusion system: Introduction

 We follow D{\'i}az and Park \cite{DiazPark2015} by regarding cohomology as a Mackey functor for the fusion system, and we study the simple Mackey functors $S_{T,V}$ occurring as composition factors of $H^j$.
 Theorem~\ref{T:main} is ultimately deduced from the following stronger result.
 We write $k = \FF_p$ for short.

 \begin{theorem} Fix a saturated fusion system $\F$ on a $p$-group $S$, a subgroup $T \leq S$, and a simple $k\Out_\F(T)$-module $V$.
-If the simple Mackey functor $S_{T,V}$ is a composition factor of $H^j(-,k)$ and $j \leq p-2$, then the restriction $(S_{T,V})^*|_{\O(\F^c)}$ of the contravariant part of $S_{T,V}$ has vanishing higher derived limits. \end{theorem}
+If the simple Mackey functor $S_{T,V}$ is a composition factor of $H^j(-,k)$ and $j \leq p-2$, then the restriction ${S_{T,V}}^*|_{\O(\F^c)}$ of the contravariant part of $S_{T,V}$ has vanishing higher derived limits. \end{theorem}

-Theorem~\ref{STVacyc} is amenable to the standard technique of ``pruning'', in which one considers a subquotient functor of $S_{T,V}$ (not itself a Mackey functor) which takes the value $0$ except on a single $\F$-conjugacy class of subgroups.
+Theorem~\ref{STVacyc} is amenable to the standard technique of ``pruning'', where one filters ${S_{T,V}}^*$ by subquotient functors (not themselves contravariant parts of Mackey functors) that take the value $0$ except on a single $\F$-conjugacy class of subgroups of $S$.
 Thus, our proof of Theorem~\ref{T:main} goes by filtering $H^j$ first as a Mackey functor completely, and then second as a coefficient system.

 One reason for our looking at this problem grew out of a loose analogy with the paper \cite{GlaubermanLynd2016}, where we studied higher limits of the center functor $\Z_\F\colon \O(\F^c)^{\op} \to \ZZ_{(p)}$\mod, $P \mapsto Z(P)$ in the context of Oliver's proof \cite{Oliver2013} of Chermak's Theorem \cite{Chermak2013} on centric linking systems.
 That proof proceeds by a reduction to the case where $\F$ is realizable by a finite $p$-constrained group $\Gamma$ with normal centric $p$-subgroup $Q$.
 The observation of \cite{GlaubermanLynd2016} was the relevance of finding a $p$-local subgroup $H$ of $\Gamma$ that controls fixed points on $Z(Q)$, i.e. that satisfies $C_{Z(Q)}(H) = C_{Z(Q)}(\Gamma)$, a problem that had been studied by the first author under the guise of ``control of weak closure of elements''.
 This motivated us to look at whether techniques for ``controlling transfer'' in finite groups could be useful in studying the higher limits of the functor $H^1(-,\CC^{\times})$ and its subfunctor $H^1(-,\FF_p)$.
 The issue is that it appears difficult to get reductions similar to those for the center functor in order for these techniques to be applicable.
 Also, general techniques for controlling transfer are known only when $p \geq 5$, so in the end what Theorem~\ref{T:main} gives in the case $j = 1$ is stronger than what those methods seemingly would have yielded even if they had been applicable.